FUNERAL LIVE STREAMING BRISBANE

 How does online funeral streaming work?

-When you book an online funeral service, video cameras will be set up in the chapel so that people can watch the service online.
+When you book an online funeral service, video cameras will be set up at the service so that people can watch the service online.
 The service will be recorded at the same time.

 How much does online funeral streaming cost?